mobilesec/Zwuevi/README.md

 # Tor Controller Library in Rust
-Provides a library to communicate with the TOR control socket.
+Provides a library to communicate with the Tor control socket to generate ephemeral onion services.
-Integrates an async event handler running in a separate task.
+Integrates an async event handler running in a separate task which is handling control events.

 ## Features
  - [x] Async event handler